 The College expects that the parties will want the College to release information and documentation related to the allegations with the parties’ advisors and will provide a consent form that authorizes the release of such information.
 The parties must complete this form before the College is able to release information to an advisor.
 The parties are not otherwise restricted from discussing and sharing information relating to allegations with others who may support them or assist them in preparing and presenting.
 Advisors are expected to maintain the privacy of the records disclosed to them by the College and are prohibited from releasing the information to third parties, disclosing the information publicly, or using the information for purposes not explicitly authorized by the College.
 This Policy does not create a privileged or confidential relationship between a Complainant or Respondent and an Advisor.
-If the Advisor for a Complainant is a member of the College community, the Advisor is obligated under this Policy to inform the Dean of Students’ Office of information that contradicts the report or charges.
-Likewise, if the Advisor for the Respondent is a member of the College community, the Advisor is obligated to similarly disclose information that supports the allegations.
+If an Advisor for a Complainant is a member of the College community, the Advisor is obligated under this Policy to inform the Dean of Students’ Office of information that contradicts the report or charges.
+Likewise, if an Advisor for the Respondent is a member of the College community, the Advisor is obligated to similarly disclose information that supports the allegations.
 The College may seek to restrict the role of any advisor who does not respect the sensitive nature of the process or who fails to abide by the College’s privacy expectations.

 The College expects an advisor to adjust their schedule to allow them to attend College meetings when scheduled.
 The College does not typically change scheduled meetings to accommodate an advisor’s inability to attend.
 The College will, however make provisions to allow an advisor who cannot attend in person to attend a meeting by telephone, and/or electronic meeting technologies as may be convenient and available.

 A student may elect to change advisors during the student conduct process, and is not required to use the same advisor throughout.
 Students may be required to provide notice that an advisor will be attending a meeting or hearing.
-Students who qualify for an accommodation under the Americans with Disabilities Act or Section 504 of the Rehabilitation Act of 1973 and who require a person to provide the accommodation or who may require a language translator to effectively understand the English language may also have such a person present in addition to an advisor.
-If a student requires accommodations under ADA/504, a written notification must be submitted to the College at least 2 academic days prior to the hearing.
+Students who qualify for an accommodation under the Americans with Disabilities Act or Section 504 of the Rehabilitation Act of 1973 and who require a person to provide the accommodation or who may require a language translator to effectively understand the English language may also have such a person present in addition to two advisors.
+If a student requires accommodations under ADA/504, a written notification must be submitted to the College at least two academic days prior to the hearing.

 A student who files a report or who is charged with a violation of the Code may request in writing to have a resolution postponed because 1) there is pending or possible civil or criminal litigation which may be jeopardized by the outcome of campus resolution process, or 2) the student is unavailable for communications due to being incarcerated or hospitalized.
 The College may grant this only when both of the following circumstances have been met: